ccbt87/docs/Dev_Env_setup/README.md

 ```
 Refer to Appendix A for the details about this image.

-Run the image
+Run the image.
+Specify the hostname and the name for the container as needed.
+If not specified, a short form of UUID will be used as both of the hostname and container name.
+For demo purpose, this tutorial use `aio` for both names.
 ```
 docker run --hostname aio --name aio --rm -it ccbt87/aio
 ```
-Specify the hostname and the name for the container as needed.
-If not specified, a short form of UUID will be used as both of the hostname and container name.
-For demo purpose, this tutorial use `aio` for both names.

-The `--rm` option will let the Docker remove the container when it exits.
-Make sure to save the data in the container if there is any.

 NOTE: Docker for Mac and Windows cannot route traffic to Linux containers.
 Use following workarounds if needed:
 * To connect to a container from the Mac or Windows, run the image using either one of the following commands and then use localhost:{port} to access the service in container.